ivan-kleshnin/cyclejs-examples/README.md

 # CycleJS example apps

+--

-Note from April 08, 2015
+**Note from April 08, 2015**

-**CycleJS is going through breaking changes on API now.
-For newcomers it's better to review #streams branch which probably be pushed into master soon.**
+CycleJS is going through breaking changes on API now.
+For newcomers it's better to review #streams branch which probably be pushed into master soon.

+--

 Derived from and inspired by CycleJS [examples](https://github.com/staltz/cycle/tree/master/examples/).
 ES6 syntax, JSX views.